top of page

 I am also a AKC evaluator for CGC, CGCU, CGCA, S.T.A.R.
 Puppy and AKC trick titles.

 I believe there is no “cookie cutter” answer to dog training and each and every dog is deservedly different.
-Each client has specific need, wants, and their own issues to resolve.
-Each dog program is individualized, tailored and designed to suit their specific needs and goals.
-My goal is to help those in the community have better relationships with their dogs through educating the owner, creating structure in the home, and holding the dog accountability for its actions.
+Each client has specific need, wants, and sticky spots to resolve.
+Each program is individualized, tailored and designed to suit their specific needs and goals.

 Meet Your Trainers: About